The 12 Best Natural Supplements for Hirsutism

-Early studies indicate, that women with hirsutism, were able to reduce the levels of free and total testosterone in their blood with spearmint herbal tea.
+Early studies indicate that women with hirsutism were able to reduce the levels of free and total testosterone in their blood with spearmint herbal tea.
 Women experienced a statistically significant amount decrease in male hormone levels in only 30 days.
-Spearmint tea was found to be a promising treatment option.
-Spearmint oil has also been researched in a recent study and shows potential.
+There is first evidence that spearmint tea could be a promising supplement.
+However, larger and longer trials are still needed to confirm the effect.
 Click here to learn more about Spearmint.

-Reishi mushrooms have been used to treat infections in Asian countries for hundreds of years and are said to have immune-boosting and also androgenic effects.
-Reishi inhibits 5-alpha reductase, the enzyme, that turns testosterone into DHT and has an anti-androgenic effect in the body.
-This may help to ease the symptoms or PCOS, hirsutism and acne.
+Reishi mushrooms are a type of fungus that have been used to treat infections in Eastern countries for hundreds of years and are said to have immune-boosting and also anti-androgenic effects.
+Reishi is thought to inhibit the 5-alpha reductase, the enzyme that turns testosterone into the more active DHT.
+There currently is little to no scientific evidence for the use of Reishi mushrooms for Hirsutism.
 Click here to learn more about Reishi Mushroom.

 5. DIM (diindolylmethane)

 DIM is formed in the body when eating vegetables that contain indole-3-carbinol, such as broccoli, cabbage or kale.
 Some believe it to act similar to Estrogen, however there is little to no scientific evidence available to support this theory.
 Click here to learn more about DIM.

 6. Saw Palmetto (Serenoa repens)

 Saw palmetto is a small palm tree that is believed to have anti-androgenic effects.
 Even though there are studies ongoing for Saw Palmetto, it is mainly studied for BPH (Benign prostatic hypertrophy, prostate enlargement), and scientific evidence for use in PCOS or Hirsutism is still lacking.
 Click here to learn more about Saw Palmetto.